 In Calvinverse, people lose their imagination powers, and the memories of them, when whey grow up.That's why they can't believe Calvin, and other kids, like Susie, can make imagination real as well.

-Hobbes knows others can't see himHe doesn't tell calvin becuase he would believe him.
-IN one strip, Hobbes is animated when susie is close by.
-His face is almost one of terror, and he quickly hands calvin a rotten aple before de-animating.
-He can move and talk while de-animated, but only calvin can see him and this is hard for him to do, so he generally de-animates when others are around.
+Hobbes knows others can't see himHe doesn't tell Calvin because he wouldn't believe him.
+In one strip, Hobbes is animated while Susie is close by.
+His face is almost one of terror, and he quickly hands Calvin a rotten apple before de-animating.
+He can move and talk while de-animated, but only Calvin can see him and this is hard for him to do, so he generally de-animates when others are around.

 Calvin's mother made Hobbes.We've seem Calvin's mother sewing in the strip, so it wouldn't be a stretch to assume she created him as well, when Calvin was only a baby.
 She also mends Hobbes himself when their adventures get a little TOO rough and tumble.
 If you believe the theories above...